 Sickness was imminent.
 It seemed like every other week there was a new virus to deal with.
 It broke my heart to see him sick all the time.
 We knew that as beneficial as the interaction with other children was for him, we also knew that he needed a break from it all.

-He attended daycare for a year until the age of three, then Emma was born.
+He attended daycare for a year until the age of three, then our daughter was born.
 With my mom unable to take care of her this time around, and my in-laws living out-of-state, we brain stormed for options.
-The big question: “what are we going to do when Emma turned three months and maternity leave expired?”.
+The big question: “what are we going to do when she turned three months and maternity leave expired?”.

 Hiring a daytime nanny to take care of them while we were both at work was something we weren’t comfortable with, and sending them to daycare (especially my three-month-old baby) was almost unbearable for me to even think about.

-My goal of exclusively breastfeeding Emma for at least a year would be near impossible (something I wasn’t able to do with Jason).
+My goal of exclusively breastfeeding for at least a year would be near impossible (something I wasn’t able to do with my son).
 So, it came down to instinct, sacrifice, and devotion.
 After much thought we finally agreed I would stay home with them both.
 Initially we talked about 6 months, then a year.

 We knew it would be financially challenging, but in our hearts, it would be the best choice for our children.